Peloro/overtone-volume-overlay/README.md

 - Set quick access to settings for frequent adjustments

 ### Troubleshooting
-- **Hotkeys Not Working**: Ensure the application is running with administrator privileges
 - **Apps Not Showing**: Some system apps may not expose audio sessions - this is normal
 - **Performance**: If you have many audio apps, use the filter to reduce visible items
 - **Color Changes Not Applying**: Try switching profiles or restarting the overlay